danbev/learning-libuv/README.md

 (lldb) expr &rosen.wp
 (void *(*)[2]) $10 = 0x00007fffffffd160
 ```
-Notice that the struct has a queue memember (or in this cast just a member
+Notice that the struct has a queue memmber (or in this case just a member
 of type void* wt[2].

 To initialize a handle there is a common pattern.
 For example, if we look
 at the [check](./check.c) example we find: